python-babel/flask-babel/docs/index.rst

-Flask-Babel
+Flask-Babel2
 ===========

-.. module:: flask_babel
+.. module:: flask_babel2

-Flask-Babel is an extension to `Flask`_ that adds i18n and l10n support to any Flask application with the help of `babel`_, `pytz`_ and `speaklater`_.
+Flask-Babel2 is an extension to `Flask`_ that adds i18n and l10n support to
+any Flask application with the help of `babel`_, `pytz`_ and `speaklater`_.
 It has builtin support for date formatting with timezone support as well as a very simple and friendly interface to :mod:`gettext`